YelloNox/YelloNox/README.md

 # 👋 Hi, I’m @YelloNolo

 Welcome to my GitHub profile!
-I'm Alec Murphy, a technology enthusiast with a wiggly background in cybersecurity and an expertise in coffee.
+I'm a technology enthusiast with a iffy background in cybersecurity, but least I have an expertise in coffee.

-## Some Skills
-- Python
-- JavaScript
-- Linux
-- HTML
-- CSS
-- Networking

 ## Projects
 - **Homelab**
   - *Jul 2023 - Present*

-## Honors & Awards
-- Academic Dean's List (Apr 2023) - Associated with Wilmington University
-- Another Academic Dean's List (Nov 2022) - Associated with Wilmington University

 ## Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/alecmurp)